 Automate your upselling and cross-selling by identifying the right subsets of users and presenting them with more product options.
 When you tailor the experience and sell the right product add-ons to the right customers, you increase your revenue while increasing the customers’ satisfaction and delivering greater value.

 Measure success and treat user onboarding like an ongoing project #

 Measure your user onboarding performance with Chameleon's tour analytics dashboard.
 Track how many users engage with your product's onboarding, and get the insight you need to drive new user adoption.

 Not only is user onboarding an ongoing process for your users (as they become more acquainted with all of the features), but it’s also an ongoing opportunity for you to increase product adoption.

 User onboarding requires that you set and analyze goal metrics, track conversions and churn, discover any issues or drop off, and commit to regular reviews and updates.

-To sum up these best practices will help you tack user onboarding ten times more successfully:
+To sum up, these best practices will help you track user onboarding ten times more successfully:

 User onboarding is the glue that holds everything together.
 Without it, your promise and your offering all fall apart.
 Commit to beautifully intelligent, intuitive, helpful, and branded user onboarding, and you’ll see the results for yourself.